However, such productivity won't last long without proper time and energy management.

 - Skim the tops of the paragraphs

-b) Effective writing- Plan your writing to focus on the final product, make a map and translate the map into actual piece of writing
+b) Effective writing- Plan your writing to focus on the final product, make a map and translate the map into an actual piece of writing

 His method of writing: